sliptrixx/project-trigger/docs/Basic Tutorials/9_audio.md

 }
 ```

-We can now specify the explosion sound effect in the inspector and call the `PlayExplosion` function from anywher in our game.
+We can now specify the explosion sound effect in the inspector and call the `PlayExplosion` function from anywhere in our game.
 I'm going to use the `explosionCrunch_000.ogg` sound effect for this tutorial.
 Next, we need to modify our `Health` script to play the explosion sound effect when the hp reaches 0.

 ```csharp
 // ... code to check if hp is 0